programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 ```
 *Figure 8*.
 Setting the dog to which a rating belongs.

 We'll continue working with the rating object from the previous release.
 In this release, we'll discuss the setter method `#dog=`.
 This setter method allows us a quick way to say that a rating belongs to a particular dog.
-And, Active Record will take care of setting all the foreign key values for us.
+And, Active Record will take care of setting the rating's dog id foreign key value for us.

-In Figure 8, we see that our rating object belongs the the dog named Tenley, as was seen in the previous release.
-Then, we're assigning a new variable, `jayda`, to an instance of the `Dog` class, the one with the id 2.
-And, we call the setter method provided by `.belongs_to` to change the instance of `Dog` to which `our_rating` belongs.
+In Figure 8, we see that our rating object belongs to the dog named Tenley, as was seen in the previous release.
+Then, we're assigning a new variable, `jayda`, to an instance of the `Dog` class, the dog with the id 2.
+Next, we call the setter method `#dog=` to change the dog to which the rating belongs.
+Our rating will no longer be associated with Tenley; it will be associated with Jayda.

-We call `#save` to persist the change in the dog to which the rating belongs.
-When we call the setter method, `#dog=`, the dog id attribute of the rating is updated in the Ruby object, but the change is not persisted in the database until we call save.
+*Note:* When we call the setter method, `#dog=`, the dog id attribute of the rating is updated in the Ruby object, and the getter method will return the new dog, but the change is not persisted in the database until we call save.

 ### Release 2: Making a New Dog for a Rating